axelboberg/webpack-asset-map/README.md

 Default: The output-path specified in webpack.config.js

 The relative path from `webpack.config.js` to the directory where the JSON-file will be created.
 Will overwrite if the file already exists.

+#### `options.data?`

+Type: `Object`
+Default: An empty object

+Additional data to be written to the file, can be used to overwrite existing values